Gilnuss9/Form-Builder/README.md

-This Work was done so it could run Locally.

-before you start make sure you have installed node.js, if you do please do the following:
+In order to run the client please do the following:

-open the cmd and run:
-yarn add axios
-yarn add react-hook-forms
-yarn add react-router-dom
-yarn add react-router

-When you want to start write:
+In the folder run cmd and run the following commands: npm install -g yarn . after that please verify you have version 1.22 with the command: yarn --version

+after you have installed yarn run the following commands: yarn install

-yarn start
+when you wish you run the client run: yarn start .

-to start the server please open the main.py with pyCharm and run it.

-you can now use the software locally.